lee5214/job_note/README.md

 # job_note
-some of my open source code for work
+some of my code for work

-due to confidential reasons, I'm not gonna show all the code.
+due to confidential reasons, I can't show the entire source code.
-Here just some short codes I wrote to solve problems and get job done.
+Here's just a short note I wrote for reuse.